 Swiss Clinic – no ordinary skin roller…

-The Swiss Clinic say their roller has 540 micro-needles made of surgical steel.
-After a few moments of use the needles open up thousands of tiny micro-channels in the skin, allowing the skin to absorb up to 300% more of your chosen skincare products.
+The Swiss Clinic says their roller has 540 micro-needles made of surgical steel.
+After a few moments of use, the needles open up thousands of tiny micro-channels in the skin, allowing the skin to absorb up to 300% more of your chosen skincare products.
 Plus, the healing process is prompted creating collagen and stimulating new skin cells.
 Your skin will be smoother and healthier.

 “Please don’t be tempted to buy a cheap roller – the needles are low quality and can actually do more harm than good”

 What are your thoughts on derma rolling?
 Have you ever tried it?
 I’d love to hear about your experience.

 Also, have a read of my tried and tested flawless skin tips.